benyblack/rest-mock-core/README.md

 # rest-mock-core
-A simple http server for using in test project which test .net core based projects.
+A simple http server for using in test projects which test .net core based projects.
 It tested with Visual Studio 2015 Update 3 and xUnit.

 ## Start